odyslam/ddapptools/README.md

 - run `~/code/ddapptools/scripts/ddapp.sh make test`
 - Deploy the contract and test it with `~/code/ddapptools/scripts/ddapp.sh seth send 0x42...
 "Greeter(uint256)" 345`

+## Troubleshooting

+**Mounting directories with Docker Desktop**
+If you use Docker Desktop, there are settings regarding the directories that you allow docker to mount to containers.
+You can read more about this on [Docker's documentation](https://docs.docker.com/desktop/), in the `user manual` of the platform that you are using (Windows/MacOS/Linux).

 ## Contributing